CascadianVR/Unity-Mesh-Transfer-Utility/README.md

 *(In this case, the Shoes and Skirt are being remapped to match the armature the body is attached to)*

 4. Press the "Remap Bones" Button and that's it!
+You can delete the old empty armatures from the scene now.

 BEFORE: